hydrodynamicstability/statquotes/README.md

   - Peter J. Huber (1997)

   - Speculations on the path of statistics.
 In *The Practice of Data Analysis:  Essays in Honor of John W. Tukey*, ed. by D. R. Brillinger, L. T. Fernholz, and S. Morgenthaler.
 Princeton University Press, pp. 26-45.

+- "Biostatistician:  One who has neither the intellect for mathematics nor the commitment to medicine but likes to dabble in both."

+  - Stephen Senn (2007)

+  - *Statistical Issues in Drug Development*, second edition.
+Wiley.

 - "Thou shalt not sit with statisticians nor commit a social science."